GravityPDF/gravity-pdf-previewer/languages/README.md

 Don't place any .mo / .po files in this directory.
 They will be overridden when the plugin is updated.
 Instead, put them in your language directory – by default this is /wp-content/languages/plugins/.

-Make sure you name your .mo files `gravity-pdf-core-booster-{:wp_locale}.mo`, where {:wp_locale} is the ID found in this list: https://make.wordpress.org/polyglots/teams/.
+Make sure you name your .mo files `gravity-pdf-previewer-{:wp_locale}.mo`, where {:wp_locale} is the ID found in this list: https://make.wordpress.org/polyglots/teams/.

-For example, if you had a translation for Bengali you would name the file `gravity-pdf-core-booster-bn_BD.mo`
+For example, if you had a translation for Bengali you would name the file `gravity-pdf-previewer-bn_BD.mo`

 The same naming convension applies to .po files.